bcgov/vc-authn-oidc/README.md

 ### Prepare example wallet

 You will need a digital wallet app with a credential that contains two attributes `first_name` and `last_name`

+# MongoDB
+Use `Block Storage` as pvc type for mongo when deployed on openshift.